-Our Analysis and Hands-on Test Results
+Our Analysis and Test Results

 Ease of Use

-In terms of insulation, this bottle won some points back.
+Regarding insulation, this bottle won some points back.
 We filled it with ice and water, and it took 25 hours for the ice to completely melt.
 At 50 hours, the water inside was still ice cold.
 It also kept liquids hot longer than the Hydro Flask, keeping our coffee at a drinkable temperature for about an hour longer (approximately seven hours of hot drinks).
 The simple cap and bottle design are leak-proof.
 Also, the looped cap is one of the sturdiest tested.

 This bottle fared even worse when it came to retaining the taste of coffee.
 After filling it once with coffee, we were unable to remove the strong coffee smell from the bottle, even after soaking it for 12 hours in a mixture of baking soda, vinegar, and water.